 Gantt charts are more granular visual representations, with bar charts arranged linearly for every activity in the project.

-You can easily see the total duration for the entire project, from the start date until the last activity is completed.
+Easily see the total duration for the entire project, from the start date until the last activity is completed.

 There are also new methods for working with and visualizing the critical path.